PhoenixTales/wiki.gothicarchive.org/locations.md

   - it was inspired by the movie "Escape from New York", with prison covering entire former city-island of Manhattan
   - _Gothic Der Comic_ shows city of Khorinis surrounded by mountains and without any view on the sea
   - finally it was on purpose left undefined, to let studio decide later
+- `Here they used to mine the ore, (...) before the accursed king made a prison out of it and created this barrier`

 ## Land of Cresh a Suul
 - `the north, where all the water freezes immediately`